9 BING-y Romantic Things to do in Binghamton NY

 Animal Food Animal Adventure Park Harpursville NY

 Do you have any idea how long a giraffe’s tongue is?
-You’ll find out soon enough at what I can only describe as a “hands-on” zoo.
+You’ll find out soon enough at what I can only describe as a “hands-on” zoo – the Animal Adventure Park.
+(Adventure Park recently opened a sister attraction – the drive-through 100-acre Animal Park Preserve nearby).

 Kangaroo and Baby Animal Adventure Park N

-Twenty minutes from Binghamton and three miles from I-88 (be aware, there is no signage) in the middle of farmland, this remote animal sanctuary gained international fame when on April 14, 2017, millions of people watched April the Giraffe give birth to her calf, Tajari, “Taj” for short, online in real time.
+Twenty minutes from Binghamton and three miles from I-88, in the middle of farmland, this remote animal sanctuary gained international fame when on April 14, 2017, millions of people watched April the Giraffe give birth to her calf, Tajari, “Taj” for short, online in real time.
 (April had another baby, Azizu, in March 2019).

 Now, visitors can feed carrots to April and Taj from a platform high enough to provide a down-the-throat look at these magnificent beasts.
 But that’s not all.